burchill/catchr/README.md

-In R, “warnings” (which generally indicate something *might* be going wrong), “errors” (which indicate something *definitely* has gone wrong), and “messages” (which generally just indicate neutral information) are all subclasses of “conditions”, and they make up a vast majoirty of the conditions you will ever encounter if you’re not a developer.
+In R, “warnings” (which generally indicate something *might* be going wrong), “errors” (which indicate something *definitely* has gone wrong), and “messages” (which generally just indicate neutral information) are all subclasses of “conditions”, and these three types make up a vast majoirty of the conditions you will ever encounter if you’re not a developer.

 When a condition is “raised”, the code essentially stops, and the condition floats up through the code until something “catches” it or